kismetwireless/kismet-docs/readme/001-git_version.md

 ---
 title: "Git and Beta"
 permalink: /docs/readme/git_and_beta/
 excerpt: "Welcome to the new, MAJOR rewrite of Kismet!
-If you're using the Git and Beta versions, you'll want to do some housekeeping..."
+If you're using the old versions, you'll want to do some housekeeping..."
 docgroup: "readme"
 ---

+## OLDER KISMET

+Kismet has undergone several major evolutions over time.
+Some distributions still package the old Kismet versions:  If you're still using the text-based UI, you'll definitely want to upgrade; not only for the new features, but for significantly reduced RAM and significantly increased performance on modern systems and modern Wi-Fi deployments, which have orders of magnitude more devices on Wi-Fi to track!

 ## MAJOR KISMET UPDATE